jon-jacky/Piety/editors/README.md

 ### pmacs ###

-*pmacs* is an Emacs-like editor.
+*pmacs* is a display editor that uses Emacs control keys.
 Unlike *dmacs* and its predecessors, you do not have to use an append mode to enter text one line at a time.
 Just type (or delete, or change) any amount of text anywhere at any time, as if you were using Emacs.